CHURCH OF SAINT KATHARINE DREXEL

 The Diocese of Camden, under the Leadership of Bishop DiMarzio, began work on creating this new parish in collaboration with Egg Harbor Township officials.
 After establishing the parish in March 2000, the next step was to obtain this property from the Philadelphia Archdiocese.
 The property (#of acres)was conveyed by the Archbishop of Philadelphia to the Bishop of the Camden Diocese by Court Order dated March 9, 2001; thus the Church of Saint Katharine Drexel began its own distinct ministry as the 141st parish in the Diocese of Camden.

-During the first five years, the Church of St. Katharine Drexel grew to over 1,028 families with 3,825 members Now, in 2013, the parish continues to grow at a steady rate.
-We are a "faith family" of nearly 1800 households with almost 5800 members..
+During the first five years, the Church of St. Katharine Drexel grew to over 1,028 families with 3,825 members Now, in 2021, the parish continues to grow at a steady rate.
+We are a "faith family" of nearly 1900 households with over 6000 members..
 The parish family has built a Rectory, which includes the Pastors residence, a meeting room, and a chapel.
 In 2004, the Parish Life Center (PLC) was completed.
 It consists of Drexel Hall, 3 offices, and 8 Instr. /Mgt. rooms.

 We are a vibrant, worshiping community, which celebrates the presence of Christ Jesus through an extensive faith formation program.
 The future looks bright as we continue to Build Gods House; Build Our Home!